asminer/meddly/docs/_releases/unreleased.md

 * For binary operations, the arguments are the forests for the input arguments and output result.

-* For specialized operations, the arguments are whatever was passed previously to build the specialized operation, but without the ```argument``` class hierarchy.
+* For numerical operations, the arguments are whatever was passed previously to build the specialized operation, but without the ```argument``` class hierarchy.

+* For saturation operations, the arguments are the initial states forest, the relation, and the result forest.

 As a result, the entire ```opname``` class hierarchy is now obsolete, and has been removed.